Rod Van Mechelen

 At about this time my mother's sister came to stay with us while she divorced and then remarried the father of her children.
 During this time there was an incident when my cousin George and I accompanied him to a store, riding in his 1949 Chevy Pickup truck.
 On our way home George did something he didn't like and when George wouldn't stop Dad smacked him.
 Not too hard but just hard enough to get his attention.
 Although I had experienced violence I had no memory of it prior to that incident, and startled I began to whimper.
 Dad told me to stop or he would slap me.
 Frightened, I burst into tears.
 Dad slapped me.
 Not too hard but hard enough to trigger the rampant growth of that part of my autistic brain that processes anxiety.
 From that point on anxiety and depression dominated but did not derail my life.

 By age 10 I was struggling with Clinical Depression, although at the time I didn't know what it was.
 But in my family we don't allow infirmities to stop us.
 When my paternal grandfather's back was crushed and doctors said he would die, he refused to be crippled, let alone die from it, and he led a long and productive life.
 So, neither ASD nor depression stopped me.
-Until 10 years ago I did not know that I have ASD, and it was only a few years ago that I was formally diagnosed.
+Until the late 1990s years ago I did not know that I have ASD, and it was until the late 2000s that I was formally diagnosed.
 But the hurdles are formidable.
 Fortunately there is no apparent genetic predisposition to depression in my family, so although my siblings and I were caught between a violent home and pervasive bullying at school, made worse by white teachers who viewed their three Indian students as an annoyance rather than a responsibility, we persevere to this day.

 The challenges imposed by ASD are fairly well known and make the standard public and college classrooms a gauntlet of bright but washed‑out lighting, distracting noises, inconsistent principles rife with exceptions, strange behaviors, and more.
 In retrospect it is not surprising that it took me 10 years to graduate from the University of Washington or that, although I completed a full year in biology and chemistry, and coursework in a broad spectrum of subjects, including calculus, computer programming, speech communications and public policy, I came away with only a Bachelors in Business Administration.